kcmerrill/alfred/README.md

 ## Quick Walkthrough

-To see a comprehensive list of features and functionality please [RTFM](RTFM.md "additional documentation")
+To see a comprehensive list of features and functionality please [RTFM](RTFM.md "additional documentation").

 [![asciicast](https://asciinema.org/a/103711.png)](https://asciinema.org/a/103711)